MulliganFunding/boilermaker-servicebus/docs/index.md

 !!! warning "Important Notes"
     - Boilermaker does not store or use task results
+    - **Task chaining does not pass results between tasks** - all task signatures must be specified up-front when scheduling
     - All task arguments must be JSON-serializable
     - The `state` parameter is injected automatically
     - Tasks run in separate processes from publishers